 at the contracted rate and establishment.

-lodging when approved in advance by the
+with a lodging receipt: Actual lodging when approved in advance by the

-advance written approval from DPA.
-DPA may delegate approval
+advance written approval from CalHR.

-within 50 miles of his/her home or headquarters.
+incidental expenses within 50 miles of his/her home or headquarters.

-Travel: Actual expenses for long-term meals and receipted lodging will be reimbursed when the employee incurs expenses in one location comparable
+Travel: Actual expenses for long-term meals and receipted lodging will be reimbursed when the employee incurs expenses in one

-Full Long-Term Travel: In order to qualify for full long-term travel
+Long-Term Travel: In order to qualify for full long-term travel

 reimbursement, the employee on long-term field assignment must meet the

 employee continues to maintain a permanent residence at the primary

 permanent residence is occupied by the employee’s dependents, or

 the employee exceeding $200 per month.

-travel who is living at the long-term location
+travel who is living at the long-term location may claim either:

-calendar month while on the long-term assignment, and actual expenses up to $10.00 for meals and
+on the long-term assignment, and actual expenses up to $10.00 for meals and

 incidentals, for each period of 12 to 24 hours and up to $5.00 for actual meals

-and incidentals for each period of less than 12 hours at
+and incidentals for each period of less than 12 hours at the long-term

-Long-term

 subsistence rates of $24.00 for actual meals and incidentals and $24.00 for

 receipted lodging for travel of 12 hours up to 24 hours; either $24.00 for

-actual meals or $24.00 for receipted lodging for travel less than 12
+actual meals or $24.00 for receipted lodging for travel less than 12 hours when

-arising from the use of establishments catering to the long-term visitor.
+the use of establishments catering to the long-term visitor.

 employee on long-term field assignment who does not maintain a separate

 residence in the headquarters area may claim long-term subsistence rates of up